Product

 Choose Yes if this is your intended single-user setup (or after completing your security hardening).

-⚠️ Important: Preserving existing configuration
+⚠️ Preserving existing configuration

 If you already have OpenClaw configured (workspace, model, gateway mode), the onboarding wizard will detect your existing config and prompt: